100% SATISFACTION GUARANTEE

 Spelling variations of this family name include: Canavan, O'Canavan, Canaman, Kinevan, Kinavan, Kanavan, O'Kennevain and many more.

-First found in Galway, where they held a family seat as hereditary physicians to the O'Flahertys.
+First found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat as hereditary physicians to the O'Flahertys.
 Traditionally, this great sept is descended through the Fihillys from Muredach Maolleathan the 16th Christian King of Connacht.
 Irish history was greatly influenced by the Norman invasion of 1172, and thereafter, the surnames of Irish Gaelic clanns and septs and many of the Norman families became almost indistinguishable.

 This web page shows only a small excerpt of our Canavan research.
 Another 221 words(16 lines of text) are included under the topic Early Canavan History in all our PDF Extended History products.